Blog

 What is Mildew?

-Mildew is another form of fungi, and it’s so closely related to mold that it is actually considered a subspecies of mold.
+Mildew is another form of fungus, and it’s so closely related to mold that it is actually considered a subspecies of mold.
 In fact, mold and mildew are closely related enough that they may occasionally overlap, or even grow in the same space, intermingled with one another.
 However, mildew still presents in ways that differentiate it from mold by color and growth pattern.

 Given that mildew is a specific form of mold, and the main way to define mildew is in how it differentiates from mold, we will here go straight into the difference between the two.